 The privacy implications of the ability to categorize people into certain groups using statistical analysis can be far-reaching.
 The risk of discrimination increases if companies can use statistics to guess a user’s religious denomination, gender, race, and sexual orientation.
 Once their power is unleashed, predictive analytics will keep working even if people delete the data that was used to create them.

 Data sensitivity depends on how companies and governments use data to exert influence and what it contains.
 Research on the Chinese government’s plans to use trustworthiness ratings and national databases to control citizen behavior makes this evident.
 Facebook, Amazon, and Google’s data collection approach has yielded what scholars call surveillance capitalism, a way to regulate behavior toward the most lucrative outcome.
-It’s finally time for a real balance of power that will take all involved parties’ interests into account, insofar possible.
+It’s finally time for a real balance of power that will take all involved parties’ interests into account, insofar as possible.
 It’s an effort we all need to make.